 Finding the best left-handed gaming mouse is a search that isn't common as only 10% of the population falls within the left-handed category, but it's a struggle for those of us who use the opposite hand when PC gaming.
+After doing extensive research and testing dozens of mouse models, we have determined the Logitech G900 ($113.60 on Amazon) is the optimal choice for lefties as long as you don't require an ergonomic design.

 The PC gaming world is becoming increasingly popular as console sales are on a decline and more popular titles such as PlayerUnknown's Battlegrounds are launching exclusively on PC.
 Beyond the necessary internal hardware and components needed for PC gaming, using quality peripherals makes the experience that much better.
-However, this can be a problem for left-handed gamers in a market cluttered with gaming mice that are designed strictly for a right handed user.
+However, this can be a problem for left-handed gamers in a market cluttered with gaming mice that are designed strictly for a right-handed user.

 To combat this, several companies have produced left-handed variants of their popular right-handed models or ambidextrous designs that can be used in either hand comfortably.